gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 Note, user_interface.launch is the master launch file which starts up all of the nodes.

 ### Troubleshooting
+Baxter's ability to select and accordingly pick up a particular block highly depends on the ambient lighting in the arena.

--> issues with color recognition. very sensitive to changes in lighting -> grab issues...could've used the stuff jarvis talked about...uh in-built distance sensor. effect of fix may depend on size of object
+issues with color recognition. very sensitive to changes in lighting -> grab issues...could've used the stuff jarvis talked about...uh in-built distance sensor. effect of fix may depend on size of object

 ### Resulting Performance